Cleats gradually wear out over time and stop working as they should, so you need to swap them periodically, but exactly when are they due a change?

 We'd advise you to use a torque wrench to tighten the bolts to the manufacturer's guidelines.

-Do you have any tips or information to add?
-We're always keen to hear them.
+Do you have any advice or information to add?
+We're always keen to hear your top tips, so do post them below in the comments.